Date & Times

 Description: In Autumn, Etre glows with scarlet and blue: kangaroo paws and salvias, glory vine,Mexican sage, clematis.
 Huge New Guinea Bean gourds hang from rampant vines.
-A harvest of dried herbs is assembled into tea mixes and brewed for tastings.
+Tea mixes are assembled from the harvest of dried herbs, and a range of strappy leaves gathered in for rope making demonstrations.

 This is a garden for all seasons.
 Meticulously designed and inspired by a Japanese and Balinese aesthetic.
 Etre resembles a beautifully arranged Japanese food box with exquisite detail at every turn.
 There are no ugly hidden spaces in this small block transformed by environmental sculptor and former landscape designer Evette Sunset.
 Planted with a bold colour palette of reds, blues, purple, white and silver.
 Creative ideas like a row of umbrella like tree euphorbias framing a sunken herb garden, and a seasonal creek to drain surface water.

 Transformed organic and repurposed building materials are used extensively in the garden structure and ephemeral artworks.
 For example inspired by the planting on a Greek hillside, she has recycled concrete to make beautiful stepping stones inter-planted with thyme, dymondia, white flowered bacopa, a local miniature pigface and dianthus.
 Fibre cement cladding left over from the house build now form raised vegetable beds trimmed with bamboo.
 There is no end to her ingenuity as she creates an outdoor shower surrounded by lush foliage of camellias, gardenias and limes, or makes a scented rosemary hedge on which to dry her socks.

 Most surprising of all, the majority of this garden is only just over 2.5 years old, testament to her horticultural skill and extensive plant knowledge.